 Endangered species threatened by unsustainable palm oil production

-The world’s most popular vegetable oil—palm oil—is produced in tropical rain forests everywhere.
+The world’s most popular vegetable oil—palm oil—is produced in tropical rainforests everywhere.
 While it can be produced sustainably, palm oil made with conventional production methods can lead to unchecked agricultural expansion that threatens forests and wildlife.

-Indonesia and Malaysia produce more than 85% of the world’s palm oil and are the only remaining home to orangutans.
+Indonesia and Malaysia produce more than 85% of the world’s palm oil and are the only remaining homes to orangutans.
 Fewer than 80,000 of these animals survive today, their habitats under constant threat of deforestation.

 (Critically Endangered)

-These smallest rhino are also the closest living relatives to the now-extinct woolly rhinos.
+These smallest rhinos are also the closest living relatives to the now-extinct woolly rhinos.
 Their population is unstable, threatened by poaching as well as the destruction of their habitat by unsustainable palm oil production.

 WWF is a founding member of the Roundtable for Sustainable Palm Oil (RSPO), which creates standards for sustainable palm oil production and certifies qualified growers and processors.
 About 20 percent of the world’s palm oil is certified sustainable by RSPO.
 When you shop for food, buy products with the RSPO logo to support companies using certified sustainable palm oil.